 Running Time: 123 minutes

-Filling in the slot for this year’s annual cute, romantic Oscar-bait drama is James Marsh’s part-biopic, part-love story, The Theory of Everything.
-The movie is neither as intelligent as The Imitation Game (2014) nor as entertaining The Babadook (2014), though all three feature irresistible accents to my American ears while still refraining from those tiresome subtitles of non-English-speaking productions that repel American masses like bad rain on a Sunday.
-If you have a girlfriend or female-date who’s into semi-artsy things or if you just want to kick back and watch a benign, friendly, forgettable movie that will never cause your heart-rate to fluctuate even a little bit, I suggest you check this movie out.
-However, I want it noted that I think this movie is substantially more bait than Oscar, if you catch my style….
+Filling in the slot for this year’s annual, cute, romantic Oscar-bait drama is James Marsh’s part-biopic, part-love story, The Theory of Everything.
+The movie is neither as intelligent as The Imitation Game (2014) nor as entertaining as The Babadook (2014); that being said, all three feature irresistible accents to my American ears while still refraining from those tiresome subtitles of non-English-speaking productions, which repel American masses like bad rain on a Sunday.
+If you have a girlfriend or female-date who’s into semi-artsy things or if you just want to kick back and watch a benign, friendly, forgettable movie that will never cause your heart-rate to fluctuate even a little bit, I suggest you check out this movie.
+However, I want it noted that I think this movie is substantially more bait than Oscar, if you catch my style.

 The Theory of Everything tells the adorkable story of Stephen Hawking’s adult life and his first marriage to fellow Cambridge University classmate, Jane Wilde.
-If you know anything about Hawking’s physical condition or life in general or have seen any likeminded films that revolve around romances amidst psychological turmoil (e.g. A Beautiful Mind , Amour ), you know what to expect with this film.
-A comparison between this movie and Ron Howard’s A Beautiful Mind couldn’t be more appropriate, as the entire film is a historical romance about a famous scientific figure and his and his significant other’s shared struggle with the former’s physical malady.
+If you know anything about Hawking’s physical condition or life in general, or have seen any likeminded films that revolve around romances amidst psychological turmoil (e.g. A Beautiful Mind , Amour ), you know what to expect with this film.
+A comparison between this movie and Ron Howard’s A Beautiful Mind couldn’t be more appropriate, as the entire film is a historical romance about a famous scientific figure and his significant other’s shared struggle with the former’s physical malady.
 They both have numerous things the Academy of Motion Picture Arts and Sciences loves: Historical iconography, overindulgent romance, tragic physical or mental illnesses, and lots and lots and lots of dialogue.